hp17illinois/peihb.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hey, my name is **Hongbin Pei (裴红斌)**, an assistant professor at School of Cyber Science and Engineering, Xi'an Jiaotong University.
-I received B.Sc, M.Eng, and Ph.D. degree from  the College of Computer Science and Technology, Jilin University.
+Hey, my name is **Hongbin Pei (裴红斌)**, an assistant professor at School of Cyber Science and Engineering, Xi'an Jiaotong University (西安交通大学) .
+I received B.Sc, M.Eng, and Ph.D. degree from  the College of Computer Science and Technology, Jilin University (吉林大学).
 My research interest focuses on Machine Learning and Complex Networks.
 I published several papers at the top international AI conferences and journals, such as IEEE TPAMI, ICLR, NeurIPS.